...

 Akiu Traditional Craft Village’s Opening Hours and Access Information

 • The business hours of each workshop differ.
-But most of them are open between 9 am to 5 pm.
+But most of them are open between 9 am and 5 pm.

-• If you plan to take Takeya Kōtsū, get off at Akiu Kōgei no Sato (秋保工芸の里).
+• If you plan to take Takeya Kōtsū’s bus services, get off at Akiu Kōgei no Sato (秋保工芸の里).

 • If you plan to take either Miyagi Kōtsū or Sendai City Bus, get off at Akiu Onsen Yumoto (秋保温泉湯元).
-The village is then around a 15 to 20-minute walk away (some hilly roads involved).
+The village is about a 15-20-minute walk away (some hilly roads involved).

 Supermarket Saichi (主婦の店 さいち)

-Ohagi is a sticky rice cake coated in smashed and sweetened red beans, soybean powders, or sesame.
+Ohagi is a sticky rice cake coated with sweetened red beans, soybean powder, or sesame.
 While Ohagi can be found almost everywhere in Japan, not all shops can sell more than 10,000 Ohagi daily, even on a weekday.
-The traditional dessert is so famous that it has attracted an interview from a Japanese TV program.
+The traditional dessert is so famous that it has been featured on a Japanese TV program.

 Although you might have a really sweet image of the red bean paste in Japan, the red bean paste at Saichi is made with less sugar.
 So even if you don’t have a sweet tooth, you should be able to enjoy this rice cake that can attract a queue at 11 am on a Wednesday!

 The Ohagi is sold at the supermarket’s side dishes corner.
-The side dishes sold here differ daily depending on the person in charge of the day.
+The side dishes sold here vary daily, depending on the person in charge that day.
 So the taste of the dishes just isn’t the same as those from the supermarkets in big cities (=゚ω゚)ノ.

 Of course, no preservatives are added to the Ohagi or the side dishes!